Free Singapore Company Registration | Start Business in Singapore 2020 Guide

-- At least 1 company secretary
+- At least 1 company secretary.

 - At least S$1 for initial paid-up share capital to start business in Singapore.
 This is per Singapore government rules and regulations.

 - A physical Singapore office address to start business in Singapore.

 A director and shareholder can be the same or different person.
 100% local or foreign shareholding is allowed.